8 tips to help avoid a lemon RV or caravan

 the beginning – it still looks good on the exterior but the reality is that

-new $72k van in 2015 and is still chasing a resolution.
+new $72k van in 2015.
+She is still chasing a resolution.
 Her page now has

-advice on what to do with their lemon vans.
+advice on what to do with their lemon vans (though not all members have had issues with their caravans).

 and still get a lemon," she says.